nkraj7266/LendingBorrowingDApp/README.md

 ## Technoligies and Framework used

-- React.js
+- Solidity
 - Hardhat
   - `A development environment for the Ethereum blockchain that enables developers to easily compile, edit, debug, and deploy Smart Contracts and dApps.`
 - Ethers.js
   - `Ethers.js is a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.`
+- React.js

 ## Explanation of the design choices made